-The Jersey Water Works Community Engagement Committee has developed graphic images for signage that can be used by combined sewer system cities and towns, organizations, and individuals to educate the general public on combined sewer overflows.
+The Jersey Water Works Community Engagement Committee has developed graphics for signage that can be used by combined sewer system cities and towns, organizations, and individuals to educate the general public on combined sewer overflows.
 These images have been approved by the NJDEP for permit holders to use to help fulfill their NJ CSO permit public participation requirement.

 A full installation includes three images: a warning, explanation, both full and simplified, and contact information.
 The images can be used together on one sign or in a variety of combinations.
 For example, the full installation can be used at a riverfront park with an outfall, a fishing pier or at a boat/kayak/watercraft launch.
 The explanation and informational modules could be posted in areas that do not have an outfall but they are impacted by nearby outfall like a park in a sewershed.